jhpyle/docassemble/_docs/config.md

-When users supply PDF files and **docassemble** includes those files within a [document], the PDF pages are converted to PNG images in order to be included within RTF files.
+When users supply PDF files and **docassemble** includes those files within a [document], the PDF pages are converted to PNG images in order to be included within DOCX and RTF files.
 The `png resolution` directive defines the dots per inch to be used during this conversion.

+{% highlight yaml %}
+png resolution: 500
+{% endhighlight %}

 PDF files are also converted to PNG for previewing within the web app, but at a lower resolution.
 The `png screen resolution` directive defines the dots per inch to be used for conversion of PDF pages to PNG files for display in the web browser.

+{% highlight yaml %}
+png screen resolution: 72
+{% endhighlight %}

+When converting page images, the actual DPI used will be scaled based on the page size.
+If the long edge of the page is 11 inches and the `png resolution` is 500, then the DPI will be 500.
+However if the long edge of the page is 22 inches, the DPI will be 250.

 ## <a name="ocr dpi"></a>OCR resolution